 Self-Acceptance is Developed Through Practice.

-If the critical, judgmental voice starts up again, quiet it with a gentle internal “shh” and take a few deep breaths.
+If the critical, judgmental voice starts up again, quiet it with a gentle internal “shh” and take a few deep breaths again.
 Listen within for the kind words you need.
 That will help you feel more peaceful and accepted.
 Do this as often as you need until it becomes a habit.

 Loving Yourself Means No Self-Criticism.

 Your mind is a powerful tool.
 It’s up to you how to train and use it.
-Allowing it to stand in the way of accepting and loving yourself just as you are needs to stop.
+Allowing your mind to stand in the way of accepting and loving yourself just as you are needs to stop.
 Now.